What is Rhinoplasty?

 10 to 20 days

-It takes 6 to 9 months to get a good idea of the result of rhinoplasty.
-The final appearance will only be obtained after at least one year.
+It usually takes around six to nine months to have a good idea of the outcome of a rhinoplasty, with the final result becoming fully apparent after at least one year.